 On most of these activations I made at least 10 contacts in about an hour, using 40 and 20m bands on SSB and CW.
 I was hoping for more dx contacts on 20m CW but conditions have been depressed, so it is even more difficult than usual for a 10 watt signal to get all the way around the earth.

-Gerard, F1BLL did call me on most of these activations and even when very few others seemed to hear me in Europe, he heard and called me.
+Gerard, F1BLL (in France) did call me on most of these activations and even when very few others seemed to hear me in Europe, he heard and called me.
 Thanks Gerard, very nice to have your consistent signal on nearly all of my recent activations.

 Another Gerard, VK2IO, attempted contacts with me from Sydney on many of these activations but the radio conditions simply didn’t give us a chance of making a contact via the very high ionosphere.